heydon-consulting/text_or_entity/README.txt

 - Allowed entity type / bundles and maximum length of text value are configured in field settings.
+- User entity selection can be based on target user role(s) in addition to entity type and bundle(s).
 - Autocomplete widget combines results based on previously entered text values and labels of allowed entity references.
 Limit on the number of suggestions and match operator (starts with / contains) are configured in widget settings.